Skip to content

 “It turns out our behaviors – shaped by our physical and social environments – are the primary determinants of health and well-being.
 Prevention can reduce the risk factors that lead to chronic diseases, slow their progression, improve overall health and reduce health care spending.” (“The Power of Prevention” in U.S. News & World Report)

-Prevention programs help people live in a purposeful manner, increase their resilience, and address the factors that can lead them toward addiction before they reach the crisis stage.
+Life Enhancement and Prevention programs help people live in a purposeful manner, develop wellness-based life skills, increase their resilience, and address the factors that can lead them toward addiction before they reach the crisis stage.

-Prevention is the next generation of addiction treatment.
+Life Enhancement and Prevention is the next generation of wellness.
 And it works.

 Question: What role can you play to help people prevent addiction?